hspoluektova/100-days-of-code/r1-log.md

 ### R1D3
 Debugged google oauth2.
 Don't know why, but fiddler does not capture all traffic from my pc, only from edge browser.
 It is weird.
 Proxy settings seems to be right.

+### R1D4
+I've almost finished implementation of google oauth.
+The problem was in content type.
+Seems posting data as json is not supported by google api "token" method.
+Rewrited it to form data.
+Next step is to rewrite some existing code with new user model